National Revolutionary Police Force: Administration of the PNR

 As with many countries, the PNR is under the control of the Ministry of the Interior, which in turn reports to the Council of State.
 The Ministry of the Interior is divided into three divisions: Security, Technical Operations, and Internal Order and Crime Prevention.
 The latter is further divided into corrections, fire protection, and policing.
 The PNR reports to this subdirectorate, and is responsible for uniform policing, criminal investigation, crime prevention, juvenile delinquency, and traffic control.
 The PNR conducts these activities across the 14 provinces of Cuba, each of which has its own police chief who reports to a central PNR command in Havana.

 While the Internal Order and Crime Prevention controls the PNR, which is responsible for day-to-day policing, the Security division of the Ministry of the Interior is responsible for crimes such as espionage, sabotage and offenses against state security.
-All these divisions of the Ministry of the Interior and the PNR have been closely associated with the Cuban Revolutionary Armed Forces since 1959, thus the model those used by the Police of Russia with military ranks.
+All these divisions of the Ministry of the Interior and the PNR have been closely associated with the Cuban Revolutionary Armed Forces since 1959, thus the police uses the model those used by the Police of Russia with military ranks.

 In addition, the PNR is supported by the Committees for the Defense of the Revolution (CDR), a police intelligence auxiliary police organization using la guardia, a nightly neighborhood watch.
 The CDR also handle issues relating to water and energy conservation, pet inoculation, and public health.

 Equipment

-The PNR have a wide range of police cars, the most common being the Soviet-made Lada 2105 and the Chinese-made Geely CK, the latter of which was introduced in 2009 to replace the older Soviet cars.
-There are also a number of French-made Peugeot and Citroen cruisers, introduced in the late 1990s and early 2000s, but these are still vastly outnumbered by the Lada 2105s, which are ubiquitous throughout Cuba.
+The PNR have a wide range of police cars, the most common being the Soviet-made Lada 2107 and the Chinese-made Geely CK, the latter of which was introduced in 2009 to replace the older Soviet cars.
+Hyundai and new Lada Vestas were put into service in recent years.
+There are also a number of French-made Peugeot and Citroen cruisers, introduced in the late 1990s and early 2000s, but these are still vastly outnumbered by the Lada 2107s, which are ubiquitous throughout Cuba.
 They have utilised radio communications as well as a computer dispatching system since the 1990s, made possible by the increased investment in the PNR to cope with rising crime during the economic crisis after the fall of the Soviet Union.
 PNR officers are armed with a semi-automatic handgun (usually a Makarov PM or CZ-75) and a baton, and they "may use necessary force to apprehend suspects and to defend their person or that of any other citizen".
 They are not issued any other type of weapon.

 U.S. sanctions

-On 30 July 2021, the PNR (as an entity), its Director, Oscar Callejas Valcarce, and its Deputy Director, Eddy Sierra Arias, were added by the U.S. Department of the Treasury to its Specially Designated Nationals (SDN) list for the "violent repression of protestors in Cuba" during the July 2021 protests.
+On 30 July 2021, the PNR (as an entity), its director, Oscar Callejas Valcarce, and its Deputy Director, Eddy Sierra Arias, were added by the U.S. Department of the Treasury to its Specially Designated Nationals (SDN) list for the "violent repression of protestors in Cuba" during the July protests.